Mandatory new student orientation is August 13, 2014 - August 15, 2014.

-Saint Louis University School of Nursing is now offering the online post-master's Doctor of Nursing Practice (DNP) program.
+We are currently accepting applications for the fall 2014 Post-Master's Doctor of Nursing Practice (DNP) program.
+The application deadline is July 1, 2014 and we encourage students to apply and submit all supporting documents as soon as possible as capacity is limited.
 This program is being offered in response to the growing need for doctorally-prepared nurse clinicians/scholars and educators.
 DNP prepared professionals provide evidence-based interventions and best practices to support individuals, families, and populations, and develop systems of care, based on research utilization.

 The DNP is a practice-focused doctoral degree that educates nurses to become expert clinicians, leaders in health policy, and catalysts for improved health care delivery within an interprofessional environment.
 This online program is available to students who possess a master's degree in an advanced practice area such as a nurse practitioner or clinical nurse specialist.